Pris042/Pris042/README.md

 <p><img align="right" src="https://github.com/Pris042/Pris042/blob/main/Priscilia Babalola.gif" width"1000" height="400" /></p>

+##                       Change has to start somewhere, and i want to incite or be apart of that change

 I am an aspiring software engineer and cyber security specialist.
 I am extremly passionate about learning new coding langauges, creating cool projects and exploring ethical hacking.
 I hope to use my skills to create and explore how technology connects us together, as well as how it can be further used in unconventional industries.

-##                       Change has to start somewhere, and i want to incite or be apart of that change
+## Table Of Contents
+- About Me
+- Important Stats
+  - Wakatime coding
+  - Github stats
+- Tech knowledge to learn

+### About Me
 ```
 /*
   Author: Priscilia Babalola